vzvezda/asyncdrop/article/async-dest.md

 ## Setup

-Let have a toy single-thread runtime for this research.
-This drafts osf the idea I plan to explore in this article:
+Let's have a toy single-thread runtime for this research.
+This drafts the idea I plan to explore in this article:

 ```rust
 // Our toy runtime is here